 For breakfast, you’ll find granolas and baked goods as well as specialty coffees, including lattes and cappuccinos.
 The hotel also offers snacks through the day and hors d’oeuvres and dessert presentations toward evening.

 Hotel Walloon features 32 guest rooms — there are eight different types in all, including suites with kitchenettes.
 Summer rates start at $400 per night and can run over $1,000 for a suite.
 Winter rates start at $200.

 More Photos of Hotel Walloon

 An internet search of “places to stay in Michigan wine country” yields quite a long list of links for everything from hotels to vacation rentals to bed-and-breakfasts.

-Rebecca Harrison, who owns several vacation homes in close proximity to southwest Michigan wineries, says she’s made a point of advertising the rentals as wine-touring properties.
+Rebecca Harrison, who at the time of interview owns several vacation homes in close proximity to southwest Michigan wineries, says she’s made a point of advertising the rentals as wine-touring properties.

 “We started [promoting wine tours in the listing headlines] probably within the last four to five years,” Harrison says, explaining that many of her renters come specifically to visit wineries.
 That’s particularly true in the off-season, starting after Labor Day.

 “We get quite a few people that come in either for girls’ getaways or a bachelorette party, bachelor parties,” she says.
 “We also partner with Grape and Grain Tours — they have tours to the wineries, you can set up your own tours, and they also have private tours.